oskardudycz/event-driven.io/content/posts/2023-01-15--how_to_validate_business_logic/index.en.md

 You can also consider doing [explicit deserialisation](/en/explicit_events_serialisation_in_event_sourcing/).

 ## 3. Proper domain validation should be done in business logic.
 That's why I like CQRS.
 Thanks to CQRS, we know that a specific handler will execute the command.
 Business logic will be routed to a particular function or aggregate method.
 If we are to change the rule, we don't have to look at the whole code with unsteady eyes.
-For example, it is worth validating in the command whether the end date is later than the start date, but I suggest checking if the dates are greater than today's date in business logic.
+For example, it is worth validating in the command whether the quantity is positive, but all the others, like checking if there are enough product items in the cart or should be made in the business logic.
 Example:

 ```csharp
 public class ShoppingCart: Aggregate